 Some Final Words

-Other than severe reflux and some slow-developing acne, all of my symptoms are mental.
-It truly makes me feel like I’m going crazy, and all of this has only developed over the last few years.
+Other than severe reflux, stomach aches, and some slow-developing acne, all of my symptoms are mental.
+It truly makes me feel like I’m going crazy some days, and all of this has only developed over the last few years of my life.
 You are not alone!
-I’m actually mid-flareup right now, and just realized it a few hours ago.
-Many months ago I tried the low histamine diet as a last-ditch effort to get rid of the reflux and at the time, severe stomach pain, but it also got rid of my insomnia, severe anxiety, and mild depression.
-(Well, some of those comes back intermittently.)
+Nearly two years ago I tried the low histamine diet as a last-ditch effort to get rid of the reflux and at the time, severe stomach pain, but it also got rid of my insomnia, severe anxiety, and mild depression.
+(Well, some of those come back intermittently, and the ongoing pandemic has not helped with my depression.)

 During the few months before I hit rock bottom and tried the diet as a last-ditch effort, I had this cloud of inexplicable depression over me, like I was feeling sluggish & uninspired despite being happy with what I was doing.
 It was like I couldn’t dig myself out of a small hole, and while it didn’t get worse over its course, it didn’t go away until I cut out high histamine foods/irritants.
 Today I had just hit the mild/moderate anxiety phase and realized I’d been pushing my limits too hard the last week, so I’ve been doing some calming activities and ate very clean tonight.